cortinico/cortinico.github.io/_posts/2018-10-01-discovering-kotlin-contracts.md

 # Examples

 Let's see some examples of usage of the Kotlin contracts.
 A great source of inspiration is definitely the stdlib and other Jetbrain's Kotlin packages.
-Several functions have already been enriched with contracts to provide better experience to client developers.
+Several functions have already been enriched with contracts to provide a better experience to client developers.
 Let's see some of them.

 ## Returns Examples

-Inside the `kotlin-test` package we can find several functions to write more idiomatic JUnit tests.
+Inside the `kotlin-test` package, we can find several functions to write more idiomatic JUnit tests.
 Some of those now have a contract: `assertTrue`, `assertFalse` and `assertNotNull`.

 ```kotlin
 fun assertTrue(actual: Boolean, message: String? = null) {